smol-ai/developer/readme.md

 There are no python dependencies to wrangle thanks to using Modal as a [self-provisioning runtime](https://www.google.com/search?q=self+provisioning+runtime).

-Unfortunately this project also uses 3 waitlisted things:
+Unfortunately this project also uses 3 other things:

-- Modal.com - `pip install modal-client` (private beta - hit up the modal team to get an invite, and login)
+- Modal.com - [sign up](https://modal.com/signup), then `pip install modal-client`
+  - Modal helps
   - You can run this project w/o Modal following these instructions:
   - `pip install -r requirements.txt`
   - `python main_no_modal.py YOUR_PROMPT_HERE`
-- GPT-4 api (private beta) - can use 3.5 but obviously wont be as good
+- GPT-4 api (private beta) - can use 3.5 but obviously wont be as good. we are working on a hosted version so you can try this out on our keys
-- (for the demo project) anthropic claude 100k context api (private beta)
+- (for the demo project only) anthropic claude 100k context api (private beta) - not important unless you're exactly trying to repro my demo

-> yes, the most important skill in being an ai engineer is social engineering to get off waitlists.
-Modal will let you in if you say the keyword "swyx"

 you'll have to adapt this code on a fork if you want to use it on other infra. please open issues/PRs and i'll happily highlight your fork here.